ACORN CARE AND EDUCATION

 Led by CEO John Treharne, The Gym is a leading operator of low-cost gyms.
 During Phoenix's investment period, there was a strong focus on accelerating the roll-out of new gyms in high quality locations, and the rate of new site openings was doubled along with member numbers.
 A larger and highly experienced management team was also built.
 The business achieved a successful IPO in 2016.

 ASCO is a leading international oil and gas logistics company supporting its customers in the management of equipment and goods for oil and gas drilling and production platforms.
 Phoenix invested in ASCO in October 2006.
 During the period, CEO Billy Allan was recruited.
 There was a strong focus on cross-selling the group’s services to customers across geographies.
 The group’s international footprint was grown, with the successful completion of ten global acquisitions.
 ASCO was sold to Doughty Hanson in 2011.

 Busaba’s restaurants provide high quality modern Thai food served in stylish surroundings.
 Phoenix invested in 2008.
-During the course of the investment period to date, a highly differentiated “Modern Bangkok” brand identity has been created and an exceptional team of casual dining professionals has been built, led by CEO Jason Myers.
-A national rollout has been implemented, via a range of new restaurant formats, and all aspects of operations have been developed; including supply chain, marketing and customer service.
+During the course of the investment period to date, a highly differentiated “Modern Bangkok” brand identity has been created.
+A national rollout has been implemented and all aspects of operations have been developed; including supply chain, marketing and customer service.

 In 2002, Phoenix and Magdy Ishak established Covenant Healthcare which then acquired Abbey Hospitals, a group of six private acute medical hospitals.
 Treatment options were broadened extensively with subsequent acquisitions.
 During the investment period, ensuring quality of care was the key priority.
 New acquisitions were made, and the company also generated organic revenue and EBITDA growth of two and three times respectively.
 Covenant was sold in April 2005.